IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 ---
 layout: docs
-title:  Module 11 - Lookup Manager with database source and application configuration
+title:  Module 11 - Lookup Manager with database source and Application Configuration
-description:  Configure Lookup Manager for database source by using the application configuration
+description:  Configure Lookup Manager for database source by using the Application Configuration
 weight:  21
 ---
 <!--(